janosgyerik/writing-markdown-well/README.md

 What's wrong with Markdown?
 ---------------------------

+Ambiguity.
+Many features have many ways of writing them.
+Some ways are better than others, but the best way is often not obvious.
+Different users adopt different writing styles, which hurts readability.

-Markdown is not designed as a lazy way to create HTML.
+Markdown is not designed as a lazy way to create HTML, but many people use it that way.

-Common mistakes when writing Markdown:
+In particular, these are some common mistakes when writing Markdown:

 - Looks good when rendered as HTML, but looks crap as plain text